-ODBK proposes that these important decisions in the art market / art world should be made based on the principles of the „Participatory Economics“ (created by Michael Alberts) that reads „the decision making is in proportion to the degree one is affected by the outcome of a decision “.
-In the case of the art market / art world we consider that the parts are equally affected by the decisions made by the previously mentioned groups: the institution, the artists and the art lovers.
-These three groups should conform to the Art Market Regulation Commission. ( AMARC )
+ODBK proposes that these important decisions in the art / art world market are made based on the principles of ” Participatory Economy “ (created by Michael Alberts) that says” decision-making is proportional to the degree to which it is affected by the outcome of a decision “.
+In the case of the art market / art world, we consider that the parties are equally affected by the decisions taken by the groups mentioned above: the institution, the artists and the art lovers.
+These three groups must comply with the Art Market Regulation Commission. ( AMARC )

-The decisions made by the AMARC are:
+The decisions taken by AMARC are:

 - Distribution of public funds for visual arts